stevie86/newsstream/README.md

 - Implement a search functionality to find news items by keywords
 - Add support for exporting news items in various formats
 - Implement user preferences for filtering news items based on topics or sources
+- Explore advanced DSPy features for improved topic extraction and summarization

 ## Contributing